-The Gulf War really freaked me out.
+The Gulf War in 1991 really freaked me out.
 I guess it would be a huge understatement to say it freaked a lot of people out (especially the folks who served over there).

 I was living in Sydney (Australia) at the time and spent most of my time glued to the TV watching the live CNN coverage.
 I was terrified to be away from a radio when I was at work because I really did believe for a while that this could have been the end for all of us.